 Ensuring development takes place responsibly

-Five separate principles concern methods to ensure that development takes place responsibly:
+Five of the Singularity Principles cover methods to ensure that development takes place responsibly:

 - Insist on accountability